 Portraits of performance

 In other 2-3 rooms, there are portraits of her singing at various places.
 There are photographs with many other known musicians and film personalities.
 Some family portraits but not too many.
-There are portraits of her at various stages of her life and you can see her growing from a young girl to being a maestro.
+There are portraits of her at various stages of her life and you can see her grow from a young girl to be a maestro.
 I loved the two pictures of her placed side by side in the same pose with her Sitar – clicked roughly 50 years apart.
 I soaked in a bit of air where Gangubai Hangal had spent her childhood and said a silent goodbye to the place.

 Dr. Gangubai Hangal Gurukul, Hubli

 Students only need to have 10th pass certificate to be eligible for auditions.
 They are expected to have some understanding of the music to be selected in an audition.
 Once selected, they are trained for 2-4 years.
 Every day they not only have to attend classes and do their practice but they also have to perform or do ‘Manch Pradarshan’.
 There is an open-air platform in the garden where they perform.
 I think this is a brilliant way to groom performers.

 Gurukul is run by the Govt. of Karnataka and is totally free for the students accepted for discipleship.
 Both students and teachers live on this campus and provided boarding and lodging free of cost.
 Non-professionals students can also take non-residential classes here.
 The classrooms are designed very differently with a triangular window letting the light in and a slanting roof kind of concentrating the energy on the guru’s seat.
 An instrument room not only had instruments but also explained the various parts of instruments.